-Keeping rivers flowing is the nuts and bolts of our conservation work.
+Fighting unneeded dams and diversions, working to stop big new mines--keeping rivers healthy and flowing is the nuts and bolts of our conservation work.
 A river isn't a river without abundant clean, clear water.

 In addition to policy issues, keeping rivers flowing is the work we can all do to conserve water on a daily basis.
-Click here or on the button below for some great tips and tricks you can use at home to help keep our rivers flowing full and healthy.
+Click here or on the "Waterwise Tips" button above for some tips and tricks you can use at home to help keep our rivers flowing full and healthy.